-- Provide an example of Christian behavior to all campers and fellow staff. - Accountable to the Diocese and Archdiocese for the Winter and Summer Camp seasons and any other diocese-wide youth camping program - Mentors and advises the Program Director and Assistant Director in the development of programs for the camping sessions. - Oversees the daily operations of the camp throughout assigned sessions. - Works with the Program Director, Assistant Director and Head Counselors to select staff. - Recruit medical staff and session priests. - Direct supervisor of medical staff, session clergy and the Program Director while at camp. - Receive and adjudicate all additional scholarship requests beyond parish and parish allocated St Ignatius scholarships. - Final escalation point and required consultant on any camper or staff disciplinary issues. - Participates in end of session staff evaluations. - Maintains standards for health and safety of staff and campers, instructs on all emergency procedures (including weather based) both during training and at each session of camp. - Liaison to parents and sees that they are notified of illness, injury or any other important matters regarding their child(ren).
-This task can alternatively be performed by the Program Director, as long as the Camp Director informed in advance. - Promotes high staff and camper morale.
-Sets the tone and creates camp culture and way of life. - Final sign-off on all programs developed for campers. - Prepares reports on camp operations and activities and maintains/updates Staff Manual and Camper/Parent Handbook - Completes year end evaluation regarding the camp and submits to the Diocese Camping Council.
+- Provide an example of Christian behavior to all campers and fellow staff. - Creates and manages the camp budget with collaboration of the Assistant Director. - Review budgets with the Diocese Camping Board - Accountable to the Diocese and Archdiocese for Winter, CSNU, Bridge Week, and Summer Camp seasons and any other diocese-wide youth camping program - Oversees the daily operations of the camp throughout assigned sessions. - Works with the Program Director, Assistant Director, Admin Director and Head Counselors to select staff. - Direct supervisor of the Head Counselors and meets with them daily during the camping sessions. - Advises the Assistant Director in the development of Afternoon and Evening programs for the camping sessions. - Leads the Morning Program Coordinator in the development of workshops. - Accountable for the creation of the Christian Ed Curriculum. - Recruit and manage medical staff and Nurse Aid. - Collaborates the Spiritual Director in communication with Priests. - Accountable for the Summer Camp Training program.
+Participates with the Assistant Director and others as assigned to deliver staff training. - Manage receipt of scholarships from parishes or St. Ignatius and update camper records accordingly. - Receive and adjudicate all additional scholarship requests. - Act as an escalation point for issues or concerns with campers or staff including disciplinary actions when required. - Maintains standards for health and safety of staff and campers, instructs on all emergency procedures (including weather based) both during training and at each session of camp. - Informs the local Forest Service about when camp will be in session. - Liaison to parents and sees that they are notified of illness, injury or any other important matters regarding their child(ren). - Promotes high staff and camper morale.
+Sets the tone and creates camp culture and way of life. - Prepares reports on camp operations and activities and maintains/updates Staff Manual and Camper/Parent Handbook. - Facilitates Parent/Director Q/A Session.